DP 203: Data Engineering on Microsoft Azure

-If you are looking to learn Hadoop, you have landed at the perfect place.
-In this Hadoop tutorial blog, you will learn basic to advanced Hadoop concepts in very simple steps.
-Alternatively, you can watch the below video by our Hadoop expert discussing Hadoop concepts along with practical sessions.
+If you are aspiring to learn Hadoop in the right path, then you have landed at the perfect place.
+In this Hadoop tutorial article, you will learn right from basics to the advanced Hadoop concepts in a very simple and transparent method.
+In preference, you can also watch the following video where our Hadoop Training expert is discussing Hadoop concepts along with practical examples.

 “Google is living a few years in the future and sending the rest of us messages.”